github-is-garbage/port-ui/docs/globals/renderer.md

 ## Render
-Things in the global `portui.Render` table.
+Things in the global `portui.Renderer` table.

 `table Render.Layouts` \
 A table containing layouts to be visualized. \